 You also get a $25 bonus when your initial deposit is $250 or more (in the checking or savings), so keep that in mind while signing up–free money!

 Ally Bank High-Interest Savings Account Review

-Ally Bank is another at the top of the list for best online bank accounts, with a beautiful interface and extremely competitive savings interest rates (currently 1.6% APY).
+Ally Bank is another at the top of the list for best online bank accounts, with a beautiful interface and extremely competitive savings interest rates (2.2% APY at time of writing).
 It also has no monthly fees.
-I don’t mind having a million different accounts, so I use them for any “overflow” savings that’s not in other accounts.
+I don’t mind having a dozen different accounts, so I use them for any “overflow” savings that’s not in other accounts.

 Part of the way Ally is able to give users such high interest rates is by not offering sign-up bonuses, but it’s a great bank to store cash when you’re saving and watch it grow without risking it in the market.
 Sign up for a high-yield savings account here.

 Netspend Savings Account Review